 In October 2014, in anticipation of the issuance of the Senior Notes, the Company entered into a series of forward contracts ("Rate Lock Agreements") to lock the benchmark rate on a portion of the Senior Notes.
 The objective of the Rate Lock Agreements was to hedge the risk associated with the variability in interest rates due to the changes in the benchmark rate leading up to the closing of the intended financing, on the notional amount being hedged.
 The Rate Lock Agreements had a notional amount of \$1.00 billion in aggregate which matured in the second quarter of the fiscal year endedJune 30, 2015.
-The Company designated each of the Rate Lock Agreements as a qualifying hedging instrument and accounted for as a cash flow hedge, under which the effective portion of the gain or loss on the close out of the Rate Lock Agreements was initially recognized in accumulated other comprehensive income (loss) as a reduction of total stockholders' equity and subsequently amortized into earnings as a component of interest expense over the term of the underlying debt.
-The ineffective portion, if any, was recognized in earnings immediately.
-The Rate Lock Agreements were terminated on the date of pricing of the \$1.25 billion of 4.650% Senior Notes due in 2024 and the Company recognized the fair value of \$7.5 million as a gain within accumulated other comprehensive income (loss) as of December 31, 2014.
-The Company recognized \$0.2 million for each of the three months ended March 31, 2017 and 2016 for the amortization of the gain recognized in accumulated other comprehensive income (loss), which amount reduced the interest expense.
-As of March 31, 2017, the unamortized portion of the fair value of the forward contracts for the rate lock agreements was \$5.7 million.
+The Rate Lock Agreements were terminated on the date of pricing of the \$1.25 billion of 4.650% Senior Notes due in 2024 and the Company recorded the fair value of \$7.5 million as a gain within accumulated other comprehensive income (loss) as of December 31, 2014.
+The Company recognized \$0.2 million for each of the three months ended December 31, 2017 and 2016 and \$0.4 million for each of the six months ended December 31, 2017 and 2016 for the amortization of the gain recognized in accumulated other comprehensive income (loss), which amount reduced the interest expense.
+As of December 31, 2017, the unamortized portion of the fair value of the forward contracts for the rate lock agreements was\$5.2 million.